NLeSC/LargeScaleImaging/Software/Python/README.md

 ## Installing the package
 If desired, activate an virtual environment.
-In the current directory:
+To build the package, type the following command in the current directory (`Software/Python/`):

+`make`

+To install the package `salientregions`  in your environment:

 `make install`

-This should make the package <salientregions> available in your environment.

 To perform tests: